livewire/livewire/docs/nesting.md

 </div>
 ```

-The parent `TodoList` component can treat `TodoInput` like any other input element and bind directly to its value using `wire:model`.
+Now the parent `TodoList` component can treat `TodoInput` like any other input element and bind directly to its value using `wire:model`.

 ## Listening for events from children

-Another powerful parent-child component communication technique is Livewire's event system.

-Livewire allows you to dispatch an event on the server or client that can be listened to from other components.
+Another powerful parent-child component communication technique is Livewire's event system, which allows you to dispatch an event on the server or client that can be intercepted by other components.

-You can [read the complete documentation on Livewire's event system here](/docs/events), but below is a simple example of using an event to trigger an update in a parent component.
+Our [complete documentation on Livewire's event system](/docs/events) provides more detailed information on events, but below we'll discuss a simple example of using an event to trigger an update in a parent component.

 Consider a `TodoList` component with functionality to show and remove todos: